aleksvp2017/simpleserver/README.md

 # simpleserver
-Simple node server with express, bodyparses and secure endpoints
+Simple Http server with routes and secure endpoitns using node and express